cran/mvs/README.md

     or more hierarchical levels is implemented in function `MVS` (alias `mvs`).

+-   Model relaxation (as used in, e.g., the relaxed lasso) can be applied using argument `relax`, which can be either either a logical vector of length `levels` specifying whether model relaxation should be employed at each level, or a single `TRUE` or `FALSE` to enable or disable relaxing across all levels.

+-   Adaptive weights (as used in, e.g., the adaptive lasso) can be applied using argument `adaptive`, which is either a logical vector of length `levels` specifying whether adaptive weights should be employed at each level, or a single TRUE or FALSE to enable or disable adaptive weights across all levels.
+Note that using adaptive weights is generally only sensible if alpha \> 0 (i.e., if there is at least some amount of *L*<sub>1</sub> regularization).
+Adaptive weights are initialized using ridge regression as described in Van Loon, Fokkema, Szabo, & De Rooij (2024).

+## Calculating view importance

+In a two-level StaPLR model, the meta-level regression coefficient of each view can be used as a measure of that view’s importance.
+Since, by default, the view specific predictions are all between 0 and 1, these regression coefficients are effectively on the same scale.
+However, in hierarchical StaPLR/MVS models with more than two levels, it may be hard to deduce view importance based purely on regression coefficients since these coefficients may correspond to different sub-models at different levels of the hierarchy.
+For hierarchical StaPLR/MVS models the *minority report measure* (MRM) (Van Loon et al. (2022)) can be calculated using `MRM()` (alias `mrm`).
+The MRM quantifies how much the prediction of the complete stacked model changes as the view-specific prediction of view *i* changes from *a* (default value 0) to *b* (default value 1), while the other predictions are kept constant (the recommended value for this constant being the mean of the outcome variable).
+For technical details see Van Loon et al. (2022).

+## Handling missing data

+In practice, it is likely that not all views were measured for all observations.
+Broadly, there are three ways for dealing with this
+situation:

+1. Remove any observations with missing data.
+2. Impute missing values at the base (feature) level.
+3. Impute missing values at the meta (cross-validated prediction) level.

+The first approach is wasteful, and the second one may be very computationally intensive if there are many features.
+Assuming the missing views are missing completely at random, we recommend to impute missing values at the meta level (Van Loon, Fokkema, De Vos, et al.
+(2024)).
+This is implemented in `mvs` through the `na.action` argument.
+The following options are available:

+-   `fail` causes `mvs` to stop whenever it detects missing values (the default).
+-   `pass` ‘propagates’ the missing values through to the prediction level, but does not perform imputation.
+-   `mean` performs meta-level (unconditional) mean imputation.
+-   `mice` performs meta-level predictive mean matching.
+It requires the R package `mice` to be installed.
+-   `missForest`performs meta-level missForest imputation.
+It requires the R package `missForest` to be installed.

+For more information about meta-level imputation see Van Loon, Fokkema, De Vos, et al. (2024).

 ## References

 Van Loon, W., De Vos, F., Fokkema, M., Szabo, B., Koini, M., Schmidt,